WepinWallet/wepin-web-sdk-v1/README.md

 <br>

 ## ⏩ Selecting Modules
-To integrate Wepin into your web application, you have two module options to get started:
+To integrate Wepin into your web application, use the module below to start:

  - [`@wepin/sdk-js`](./packages/sdk/README.md): Module for using Wepin features along with the Wepin widget.